Halifax County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: When you call, be sure to have your case number (if you have it) or any information that can help them identify you and your vehicle (name, date of birth, vehicle make, model, and license plate number).
+- Reference your booking number: When you call the Halifax County Sheriff's Office, be sure to have your booking number or any information that can help them identify you and your vehicle (name, date of birth, vehicle make, model, and license plate number).

 What You Need to Retrieve Your Vehicle